nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `list_job`

+### 2.3.
+Listing all customers : `list`

+Switch to Customer Window.
+Shows a list of all persons/customers in the address book in Customer Window.

+Format: `list`

+### 2.4.
+Deleting a job : `delete_job`

+Deletes the specified job by job ID from the address book.

+Format: `delete JOB_ID`

+* Deletes the job at the specified `JOB_ID`.
+* The job ID refers to the ID of the job shown in the displayed job list.
+* The ID **must be a String containing alphabets and integers** ALBE29E66F, …​
+* The job ID is case sensitive.

+Examples:
+* `list_job` followed by `delete_job ALBE29E66F` deletes the job with ID ALBE29E66F in job list.

 ## 3. Features related to Reminders
+### *Can access from both Main and Customer Window*
 ### 3.1.
 Listing all reminders : `list_reminder`

 Shows a list of all reminders in Duke Driver.